abhiramjalumuri/Openusp_1.0/docs/CONFIGURATION.md

 ## Environment Variables

-OpenUSP uses environment variables for runtime configuration.
+OpenUSP uses environment variables for runtime configuration of infrastructure, credentials, and service ports.
 All variables are prefixed with `OPENUSP_`.

+IMPORTANT: Protocol agents (USP/TR-369 and CWMP/TR-069) are now configured exclusively via the unified YAML file `configs/openusp.yml`.
+There is no environment variable fallback for agent identity, protocol, MTP, or ACS settings.
+Any previously documented agent-specific env vars are deprecated and ignored.

 ### Core Configuration